CubicrootXYZ/RemindMe/README.md

     * Using the "plain" method: put the binary you build and the config file in the same folder.
 Execute them from there.
     * Using the pre-build docker image you need to mount the file to `/run/config.yml`

+You should persist the data stored in `data/` (`/run/data/` in the docker image) and frequently back it up.
+There is crucial information for the end to end encryption stored in.

 ### Plain

+Plain installation requires knowledge about building go binaries and installing arbitrary packages.
+We recommend using the prebuild docker containers.

+1. Install the dependencies
+    1. You need `libolm-dev` with at least version 3 (e.g. for debian buster run `apt install libolm-dev/buster-backports -y`)
+    2. Install `gcc` which is required by cgo (e.g. for debian buster run `apt install gcc -y`)
-1. Download the code
+2. Download the code
-2. Run `go build -o /app/bin /app/cmd/remindme/main.go` to build the binary in `/app/bin`
+3. Run `go build -o /app/bin /app/cmd/remindme/main.go` to build the binary in `/app/bin`
-3. Setup your config file
+4. Setup your config file
-4. Run the binary
+5. Run the binary
+6. Make sure to persists the `data` folder as it contains important data for the service

 ### Docker